Engineer194/ai-diy-book/README.md

 ## 📘 License and Usage

-This book is officially distributed through the author's GitHub repository and other approved platforms.
+This book is officially distributed through the author's GitHub repository.
 **Redistribution from unofficial sources is not permitted.**

 Citation, linking, or quoting is allowed under the terms of the included [LICENSE](./LICENSE).